 How effective is your website?
 Is it attracting lots of targeted visitors?
 Is your site bringing in new business and new contacts daily?
 Are customers, purchasing agents, business partners and new vendors finding you on the web?
 Or have you spent thousands or even tens of thousands of dollars for a website that seems to collect little more than electronic tumbleweeds and cyberdust?

-Millions of web searches are conducted each day by government buyers, private industry purchasing agents, small businesses and consumers looking for everything from software to hoof trimmers for goats.
+Millions of web searches are conducted each day by consumers, business buyers, government buyers and purchasing agents.
+These searchers are looking to buy everything from software to hoof trimmers for goats.
 Chances are there are people searching the web right now for the products or services you sell.
-If your site doesn’t capture their attention and order, a competitor will.
+If your site doesn’t capture their attention and order, your competitor will.

-Typically, these prospects go to Google, Bing, or Yahoo and type in a keyword or key phrase describing the product or service they seek.The words might be a brand name and model or part number, a service they need along with their geographic location (ie, junk removal, Smithtown, NY), or something more generic such as "how to get rid of spiders."
+Typically, these prospects use their smart phone or a computer and go to Google, Bing, or Yahoo.
+There, they type in a keyword or key phrase describing the product or service they seek.The words might be a brand name and model or part number, a service they need along with their geographic location (ie, junk removal, Smithtown, NY), or something more generic such as "how to get rid of spiders."
 The listings they see on the first one or two search engine result pages (nicknamed SERPs by Internet marketing professionals), are usually the sites they visit to gather information and make their purchase.
 If your site doesn’t show up on that first page or two of results, or if your site does show up but is difficult to use, customers that could be yours will drift into some other company’s sales funnel.

-There are many factors that affect search marketing results including how old your domain name is and how long it’s been live on the web.
-And sometimes, those ranking factors seem to change more often than a teenage girl changes clothes.
-But if your site has been up for several months and it isn’t bringing you leads, contacts or sales, then the problem may be that your site is guilty of one or more website marketing mistakes.
+But if your site isn't showing up at all to your customers, or if your site has been up for several months and it isn’t bringing you leads, contacts or sales, then the problem may be that your site is guilty of one or more website marketing mistakes.
 Here are the most common – and the easiest to correct.

 1 - Thinking your customers don’t use the web

 Surprisingly there are still small businesses who think this way!
 I was at a dinner one evening with a small business owner who was complaining how difficult it is to get new customers and how much trouble he is having getting some of his old customers to pay their bills.
 I asked the owner if he had a web site and was using it to attract customers.
 “We have a web page up, but we don’t do anything with it,” he said.
 “Our customers don’t look for our services on the web.”
-I resisted the temptation to remind him that he had just said his customers don’t pay, either.
-Instead, I looked at his website the next day.
+I looked at his website the next day.
 It was just a single page with little other than the company logo, phone number, and a photo of their facility.
-Next, I searched for a couple of key phrases that described what the business sold.
-Not surprisingly, my dinner buddy’s site didn’t show up in the organic (unpaid) search results.
 But a lot of his competitors did.
 In addition, a number of his competitors were advertising in Google and Bing pay-per-click ads.
 They apparently had discovered what my friend was missing: customers on the web.

 2 - Hiding your site from search engines